 Choose between round robin (each healthy upstream host is selected in order), random (load balancer selects a random healthy host), and weighted-least-request load balancing.

 Anthos Service Mesh also supports a hybrid service mesh.
 This gives you the flexibility to have a common mesh that spans both your Google Cloud and on-prem deployments.

 Managed by Google

-Anthos Service Mesh gives you a Google-managed control plane and an optional data plane that you simply configure.
+Anthos Service Mesh gives you a Google-managed control plane and data plane that you simply configure.
 Google handles their reliability, upgrades, scaling and security for you.